spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the quote will be expanded with data from database table `spy_quote_approval` on quote loading.
+Make sure the following:
+* The quote is expanded with data from the database table `spy_quote_approval` on quote loading.

-Make sure that the records from the database table `spy_quote_approval` related to the quote will be removed before the quote deletion.
+* The records from the database table `spy_quote_approval` related to the quote is removed before the quote deletion.

-Make sure that the billing address and payment are saved with the quote in the `spy_quote` table after sending an approval request.
+* The billing address and payment are saved with the quote in the `spy_quote` table after sending an approval request.

 {% endinfo_block %}